I Survived a Japanese Game Show season 2

 Season two of the reality show I Survived a Japanese Game Show premiered on ABC on June 17, 2009, and was the final run of the series.
 Like season one, it follows a group of Americans who leave the United States for Japan, where they compete in a Japanese style game show.

 The number of episodes were increased from seven to eight for this season.
 Other significant changes from season one was that Tony Sano, who hosted the first season, did not return to host the second season, and the number of players was increased from ten to twelve.
 Also, while season one had only one group game before the elimination game, season two added a second group game, with the winning team from the first game gaining an advantage in the second game.
 Otherwise, the format remained the same from season one.

 Originally, ten episodes were being produced, but due to the return of Who Wants to Be a Millionaire on primetime, the show was reduced to eight.
 At the end of Episode 7, there is a scene that features clowns and liquor but was never aired in time for the season finale.
 In the season finale that aired on August 5, Cathy Grosam, a 36-year-old "soccer mom" from Bartlett, Illinois, was declared the winner.
 Grosam also was a member on the winning team in every team game and thus participated in every reward event during the season.
-She won a cash prize of US$250,000.
+She won a cash prize of US$250,000 (JP¥25 million).